A Static Analysis of Popular C Packages in Linux: Discussion

-Seventh, the paper focused on well-known packages distributed in a well-known Linux distribution.
+the paper focused on well-known packages distributed in a well-known Linux distribution.
 By implication, it is likely that CTWs are more prevalent in less known and less popular packages.
 Deploying such packages then likely also increases the security risks.
 Eighth, only packages in one Linux distribution were examined.
 This limitation is related to the previous point.
 For instance, Debian and Ubuntu distribute much more packages than Gentoo~\cite{Spinellis12}.
 Hence, in purely statistical terms, these distributions also likely carry more CTWs, perhaps being less secure \textit{as a whole}.
 Together, these two limitations also pinpoint toward a sharper analysis of different deployment scenarios involving mixtures of~packages.
 Here, CWE-mapped CTWs might work together with existing vulnerability counts and other software quality metrics to help those who deploy containers or virtual machines to heuristically deduce about potential security risks in advance.
 Given the answer to RQ.3, warnings from a static analyzer might balance existing risk metrics, giving a more nuanced picture about software quality.
 In any case, the topic is generally important because ready-made container images are known to involve various security issues, including unpatched packages that contain verified software vulnerabilities~\text{\cite{Sultan19, Zeroauli19b}}.
-To this end, security-related CTWs might provide a plausible addition to existing software security and quality metrics.
+To this end, security-related CTWs might provide an addition to existing software security metrics.
+This point serves to motivate a few ideas about further research.